Multiple Communities—and One Agency to Market Them All

 Executing inbound marketing strategy, website design and optimization, paid search and paid social campaigns, and content creation for one business is challenging.
 But what if your business involves multiple locations, each with its own website and marketing needs?
 And what if your business is rapidly growing, with “multiple locations” meaning two dozen communities to start and more than 40 added, with an additional twelve brands in a couple of years?
 The challenge becomes enormous, and the inbound agency you choose to partner with must be up to the task.
 This case study examines how SmartBug Media helped The Arbor Company transform its marketing and digital presence with HubSpot and become a trailblazer for using inbound marketing in the senior living industry.

-increase in move-ins from internet sources when comparing 2016 data to 2019
+increase in move-ins from internet sources

-of move-ins in 2018 are from online sources
+of move-ins are from online sources

 of new residents arriving from online sources come from organic search